txello/EnvServ/README.md

 * Code refactoring has been completed
 * Added class __Variable__
 * Added `toString` parameter to __all()__ function and added __json()__ function

+### 1.0.6
+* Added the ability to have a default value for .env variable
+* Fixed reading of .env file